 The assessment concludes that there would be no significant adverse impacts on sensitive receptors and consequently no further mitigation is required.
-Nevertheless, a number of possible noise reduction measures are suggested and the applicant has more recently stated that recommended noise limits in the PPG could be achieved.
+Nevertheless, a number of possible noise reduction measures have since been proposed by the applicant (and were consulted upon) and the applicant has stated that recommended noise limits in the PPG could be achieved.